consiglionazionaledellericerche/jscontact-tools/README.md

     N           neuter
     U           SpeakToAs = null

-9. Where a language is required to represent a localization and the language is not specified, `en` is used by default to set the mapping configuration parameter `defaultLanguage`.
+10. Where a language is required to represent a localization and the language is not specified, `en` is used by default to set the mapping configuration parameter `defaultLanguage`.

-10. Regardless of their positions inside the vCard, properties mapped as Anniversary objects appear in the following order:
+11. Regardless of their positions inside the vCard, properties mapped as Anniversary objects appear in the following order:

     1. BDAY (BIRTHDATE)
     2. DEATHDAY (DEATHDATE)
     3. ANNIVERSARY

-11. Regardless of their positions inside the vCard, properties mapped as PersonalInfo objects appear in the following order:
+12. Regardless of their positions inside the vCard, properties mapped as PersonalInfo objects appear in the following order:

     1. HOBBY
     2. INTEREST
     3. EXPERTISE

-12. Regardless of their positions inside the vCard, properties mapped as MediaResource objects appear in the following order:
+13. Regardless of their positions inside the vCard, properties mapped as MediaResource objects appear in the following order:

     1. PHOTO
     2. SOUND
     3. LOGO

-13. Regardless of their positions inside the vCard, properties mapped as CalendarResource objects appear in the following order:
+14. Regardless of their positions inside the vCard, properties mapped as CalendarResource objects appear in the following order:

     1. CALURI
     2. FBURL

-14. Regardless of their positions inside the vCard, properties mapped as LinkResource objects appear in the following order:
+15. Regardless of their positions inside the vCard, properties mapped as LinkResource objects appear in the following order:

     1. URL
     2. CONTACT-URI

-15. Regardless of their positions inside the vCard, properties mapped as DirectoryResource objects appear in the following order:
+16. Regardless of their positions inside the vCard, properties mapped as DirectoryResource objects appear in the following order:

     1. SOURCE
     2. ORG-DIRECTORY

-16. Regardless of their positions inside the vCard, properties mapped as Title objects appear in the following order:
+17. Regardless of their positions inside the vCard, properties mapped as Title objects appear in the following order:

     1. TITLE
     2. ROLE

-17. The order of conversion of the HOBBY, INTEREST, EXPERTISE and ORG-DIRECTORY elements is based on the values of the INDEX parameter
+18. The order of conversion of the HOBBY, INTEREST, EXPERTISE and ORG-DIRECTORY elements is based on the values of the INDEX parameter

-18. If an ADR element doesn't include the LABEL parameter, based on the value of mapping configuration parameter `setAutoFullAddress`, the full address results from the newline-delimited concatenation of the non-empty address components.
+19. If an ADR element doesn't include the LABEL parameter, based on the value of mapping configuration parameter `setAutoFullAddress`, the full address results from the newline-delimited concatenation of the non-empty address components.

-19. The order of conversion of the ADR elements is based on the values of ALTID parameter.

 20. Categories appear in the "keywords" map according to the values of the PREF parameter of the CATEGORIES properties.